beginning of content

 Sleep paralysis is when you cannot move or speak for a short time after waking up or while falling asleep.
 It may last a few seconds or a few minutes.

 During a stage of sleep called ‘rapid eye movement (REM)’ sleep, your body becomes temporarily paralysed.
 This means you can’t move your muscles.
 It may be your body’s way of preventing you from acting out your dreams.
-Being paralysed during sleep is normal, but you are usually unaware of it because you are asleep at the time.
+This paralysis is normal, but you’re not aware of it because you’re asleep.

-If this effect on your muscles from REM sleep continues after you wake up, you will be fully aware of being paralysed.
+If this muscle paralysis from REM sleep continues after you wake up, you will be fully aware of being paralysed.

 What are the symptoms of sleep paralysis?